MaciekSlubowski/maciej-web-engine/README.md

 This project was developed by **Maciej Ślubowski** as part of the **"3D Game Creation for Browsers using HTML, CSS and JavaScript - ADVANCED level"** course.

-The course was successfully completed and certified in April 2026 during an **Erasmus+** academic exchange program at **RTU Liepaja (Riga Technical University)** in Latvia.
+The course was successfully completed and certified in 2026 during an **Erasmus+** academic exchange program at **RTU Liepaja (Riga Technical University)** in Latvia.
 Furthermore, the engine serves as a practical exploration of DOM manipulation and custom physics algorithms, complementing Master's degree coursework in Informatics (Cloud Computing specialization) at **Akademia WIT** in Warsaw.

 ## ✨ Key Features